samsquire/ideas4/README.md

 All threads enqueue their operations and if there is someone already modifying the same value, we don't block but we are dequeued by the committing thread.

+Then you need a callback when the work is done.
+Or you block until the work is done.

+The whitepaper Wait-Free Queues With Multiple Enqueuers and Dequeuers algorithm could be used to queue up work.

+It could be changed not to block, and callbacks could be checked for by the committing thread